hypo69/hypo/pytest/gemini/src/endpoints/prestashop/readme.md

 **Explanation and Improvements:**

 1. **Example `get_api_key` Function:**  The provided `README` doesn't contain any Python code.
-This example creates a dummy `get_api_key` function to demonstrate how you'd test a function that reads from the credentials file.
+This example creates a dummy `get_api_key` function to demonStarte how you'd test a function that reads from the credentials file.
 Replace this with the actual function from your `endpoints/prestashop` file.

 2. **Clear Test Function Names:** The test names are descriptive, indicating the input and expected outcome.